Do Go On - 360 - Alan Turing & The Enigma

 You must wait until the question has been read.

 Me also yes because I was writing this report.
+Okay.
+And it's not a documentary, but I just thought

-but I just thought maybe it would explain some of the complex maths a little better.
+maybe it would explain some of the complex maths.
+Maths all the better.

-Yeah, I was saying I wish Dave had done this report.
+heavy report coming up and it now makes sense.
+Yeah, I was saying I wish Dave had done this

-Just because it is obviously maths heavy.
+report.
+Just because it like, it is obviously maths heavy.
+Anyway, so yes, the topic is

-Anyway, so yes, the topic is Alan Turing, which has been suggested by a bunch of different
+Alan Turing, which has been suggested by a bunch of different people, including Fred Whitehead,

-people, including Fred Whitehead, Katrina Goldman, Ben Johnson, Hannah Hemsley-Brown,
+Katrina Goldman, Ben Johnson, Hannah Hemsley,

-maybe connected to Fred Whitehead, probably.
+Maybe connected to Fred Whitehead?

-Miguel Acosta, Holly Hayden, Justin Goddely,
+Miguel Acosta, Holly Hayden,

 A beautiful bunch of names.